Residential Care Facility Administrators are

 Oregon Laws and Rules Examination

-exam consists of 75 multiple-choice questions and requires a minimum passing score of 75 percent.
-There is a 90-minute time limit.
+exam through Workday Oregon, which consists of 50 multiple-choice questions and requires a minimum passing score of 75 percent.
+There is no time limit on the examination and there are unlimited attempts for the applicant to obtain a passing score.

 The exam covers information contained within the Oregon Revised Statutes and Oregon Administrative Rules and is summarized in the Laws and Rules Examination Information Bulletin below.
 The statutes and rules listed are solely for the purpose of preparing for the state-prepared exam and are not inclusive of all statutes and rules for Residential Care Facility Administrators and Residential Care Facilities: